 Sunday, August 12, 2012

 Fire hydrants are painted different colors to reflect the amount of water they can expel.
-Blue hydrants can expel the most at 1500+ gallons per minute (gpm); green hydrants are second with 1000-1500 gpm; orange/yellow hydrants are next with 500-1000 gpm; red hydrants have the slowest water output at <500 gpm.
-In certain cities the knobs on each hydrant are painted different colors to indicate the pressure each hydrant is under.
-Green knobs indicate a pressure over 120 pounds per square inch (psi); orange knobs indicate a pressure of 50-120 psi; red knobs indicate the lowest pressure at <50 psi.
+Blue hydrants can expel the most at 1500+ gallons per minute (gpm).
+Green hydrants expel 1000-1500 gpm, orange/yellow hydrants 500-1000 gpm, and red hydrants <500 gpm.
+In certain cities, the knobs on each hydrant are painted different colors to indicate the pressure of each hydrant.
+Green knobs indicate a pressure of over 120 pounds per square inch (psi), orange knobs 50-120 psi, and red knobs <50 psi.
 When firefighters arrive at a scene, they need to be able to quickly identify what is needed to suppress the fire.
-They need to know how much water is readily available so they can tap into other resources if need be.
+They need to know how much water is readily available so they can tap other resources if necessary.
 The color-coated hydrants/knobs assist firefighters in their initial assessment of available resources.